Pinkston History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Pinkerton, Pinksten, Pinksen, Pinkston, Pinkertown, Pinkertoun, Pinkertoune, Pincartoune, Pincartoun, Penkarton and many more.

-Another 25 words(2 lines of text) are included under the topic Early Pinkston Notables in all our PDF Extended History products.
+More information is included under the topic Early Pinkston Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Pinkston family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

 Pinkston Settlers in United States in the 19th Century

 Pinkston Settlers in United States in the 20th Century